 ACSBA's membership year begins July 1.

 Attorneys are eligible for membership if they represent at least one Alabama public school board.
-Annual membership dues are $255 for in-house counsel and $325 for all other attorneys.
+Annual membership dues are $375 for regular members, $305 for in-house attorneys and those employed by special boards, such as SDE and DYS, and $135 for past presidents of the National Council of School Attorneys (COSA).

 Membership benefits include: